 As stated above, multiple organizations or projects can use a profile simultaneously.
 Therefore, it is recommended that you activate field-level Salesforce security with permission sets.

-Moreover, permission sets in Salesforce give you options to hide a field completely, make it read-only, or grant read-and-write access.
-It is necessary in many ways, such as in an example where an object is used by more than one organization and has different project-specific custom fields.
+Moreover, Salesforce permission sets allow you to hide a field completely, make it read-only, or grant read-and-write access.
+This is necessary in many ways, such as when an object is used by multiple organizations and has different project-specific custom fields.

 You can configure object-level and field-level security controls from profiles and permission sets.